 Imagine that you could drill a hole straight through the Earth.
 Suspend your disbelief for a moment, ignoring the molten core that would fry you.
-Or that you would fall into the cavernous inside of the Hollow Earth.
 Where would you end up?

 In geographical coordinates, the answer is quite simple(*): If the coordinates (longitude and latitude) of a point on the Earth’s surface are (x, y), then the coordinates of the antipodal point can be written as (x ± 180°, −y).
 So the latitudes are numerically equal, but one is north and the other south.
 And the longitudes differ from each other by 180 degrees.
 Plus or minus: it doesn’t really matter in which direction you count those 180 degrees, as either way will lead you to the same point (a circle having a circumference of 360 degrees).